rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

    13         roles:  "{Ats(roles)}"
    14         expire: "{Pt(/saml2p:Response/saml2:Assertion/saml2:Subject/saml2:SubjectConfirmation/saml2:SubjectConfirmationData/@NotOnOrAfter)}"

-Notice that in this case the name of the attribute is not in single quotes.
-You are no longer directly using XPath with attribute substitutions, but under the hood, these substitutions are also interpreted as XPath statements.
+Notice that in this case the name of the attribute isn't in single quotes.
+You are no longer directly using XPath with attribute substitutions, but under the hood, these substitutions are interpreted as XPath statements.

 Using the {D} substitution